kanors-emr/VerveStacks-docs/methods/grid-representation.rst

 Grid Modeling Philosophy
 ========================

-VerveStacks transforms raw transmission infrastructure data into optimized network representations suitable for energy system optimization.
+VerveStacks transforms raw transmission infrastructure data into aggregated/filtered network representations suitable for energy system optimization.
 Rather than using simplified radial networks or generic templates, the platform processes actual transmission line and substation data to create country-specific grid models that reflect real-world topology and constraints.

 **Core Principles:**